ericTrautsch/type-b-scraper/README.md

 ### Data Scraping

 Part B Fee Schedules are scraped and downloaded in [`src/scrape_data.py`](./src/scrape_data.py).
 Files are downloaded to a top-level `data/` directory to store these files.
+As of 2/14/2025, 79 unique files are downloaded.

 ### Data Extraction

 `.pdf` files in the top level `data/` directory are processed, extracting and concatenating tables from the pdf files.
 The tables are collected and saved to `output.csv`.
-Implemented in [`src/process.py`](./src/process.py)
+Implemented in [`src/process.py`](./src/process.py).
+Any files that are failed to extract will be noted, and the result set of succeeding files will still be created.

 ### Entrypoint